cthuloid9/BlackMesa13Old/README.md

 where the BYOND key must be in lowercase and the admin rank must be properly capitalised.
 There are a bunch more admin ranks, but these two should be enough for most servers, assuming you have trustworthy admins.

-Finally, to start the server, run Dream Daemon and enter the path to your compiled polaris.dmb file.
+Finally, to start the server, run Dream Daemon and enter the path to your compiled BlackMesa13.dmb file.
 Make sure to set the port to the one you  specified in the config.txt, and set the Security box to 'Trusted'.
 Then press GO and the server should start up and be ready to join.

 ---